Published on Brock University (http://brocku.ca)

 The MARS undergraduate program is a new and exciting program at Brock, and it is growing every year, in terms both of the number of students in the program and the opportunities it offers its students.
-Its focus on the medieval and Renaissance periods allows students to study the magnificent art, the great literature, and the complex but fascinating history of the period in a carefully developed but flexible program leading to a three-year pass degree or a four-year Honours degree.
+Its focus on the medieval and Renaissance periods allows students to study the magnificent art, the great literature, and the complex but fascinating history of the period in a carefully developed but flexible program.

 Students are led from Rome and the Mediterranean through Venice and Florence to Paris, London, and the New World of the Americas, from late antiquity to the burgeoning of the modern era, by scholars and teachers thoroughly immersed in this dynamic field of study.